pjIowa/TNode/README.md

 ![county clicked page](public/images/countyClicked.png)

-# Why
-> This started off as an experiment in using D3 to display tweets collected from a Python script.
-> I wanted a way to see Twitter trends on a US map, nothing really tickled me.
-> Over time, I added features requiring a true server, settling on NodeJS.
-I made it a web framework
-> so that people can interact with their data easier.
-Continue if you like.

 # Installation Steps
-* Install Postgres, provide link for download
+* Install Postgres, link for download: http://www.postgresql.org/download/
-* Install NodeJS, provide link for downlaoad
+* Install NodeJS, link for downlaoad: https://nodejs.org/en/download/

 # Usage Steps
+* The app uses data from the Twitter API, here are steps to get credential to use it:
-* Notes to get Twitter API credentials
+..1.
+Link to get credentials: https://apps.twitter.com/
 * Notes on adding credentialsDB and credentialsTwitter
 * Note to run npm install
 * Notes to run Node app
-* Notes to replace Twitter data source
+* Notes to replace Twitter as a data source

 # Sources
 * Adjusting Points on Zoom: http://jsfiddle.net/o3dxgfuu/12/